GoogleCloudPlatform/k8s-config-connector/docs/features/pause.md

 We extended the API definitions for the ConfigConnector and ConfigConnectorContext resources to support a new field, `spec.actuationMode`.
 The field's current supported values are `Reconciling` and `Paused` with `Reconciling` being the default for backwards compatiblity.
-As such, KCC can be "paused" both globablly and on a per namespace level if running in namesapce mode
+As such, KCC can be "paused" both globally and on a per-namespace level if running in namespace mode

 ### Pausing Globally

-To pause KCC across namespaces it is suffcient to set the ConfigConnector's `actuationMode: Paused`.
-This will work when KCC runs in `Cluster` and `Namesapced` mode.
+To pause KCC across namespaces it is sufficient to set the ConfigConnector's `actuationMode: Paused`.
+This will work when KCC runs in `Cluster` and `Namespaced` mode.
 To eventually resume actuation just set the field back to `Reconciling`.

 ### Pausing Per Namespace

-When KCC is running in `Namesapced` mode (and only then), operators can set `actuationMode: Paused` on the  `ConfigConnectorContext` resource.
+When KCC is running in `Namespaced` mode (and only then), operators can set `actuationMode: Paused` on the  `ConfigConnectorContext` resource.
 To eventually resume actuation for that namespace set the field back to `Reconciling`.
+The `actuationMode` value on the `ConfigConnectorContext` takes precedence over the value in `ConfigConnector`.

 ### Reconciling Per Namespace (only)